Arthritis Care

 Understanding Arthritis: Symptoms and Causes

 Arthritis isn’t just about the occasional aches and pains.
-It’s a grand orchestra of symptoms: swelling, pain, stiffness, and reduced range of motion.
+Common signs of arthritis include pain, swelling, stiffness, and reduced range of motion.

 Whatever the cause, understanding these symptoms is the first step in tuning your body’s instruments to a more harmonious melody.